 I’m worried about my pet’s upcoming surgical procedure.
 What do you do to help ensure your patients’ safety during surgery?

-We perform a physical exam and preanesthetic testing before surgery and monitor your pet during surgery.
-During the procedure, a veterinary technician will continually assess your pet’s heart and respiratory rate, blood pressure, and other vital signs to help prevent any anesthetic risk.
-We also provide appropriate pain medication during recovery.
+To begin with, pets are only ever approved for surgery at the clinic after a full evaluation of their surgical risk.
+Once approved, we perform a comprehensive physical exam and pre-anesthetic testing prior to surgery and monitor your pet during surgery.
+Throughout the procedure, a veterinary technician will continually assess your pet’s heart and respiratory rate, blood pressure, and other vital signs to help prevent any anesthetic risk.
+After surgery, our surgical team continues to monitor.

 I think my pet ate something that’s making him/her sick, and he/she has lost consciousness/is having seizures/trouble breathing.
 What should I do?